GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/functions/get_global_range/index.md

 ---

-1. Get the global range of the enqueued . nd_range
+1. Get the global range of the enqueued nd_range.

    **Parameters:**